-Legislation like the Right To Repair Act would make sure that companies like Apple would have to make those repair tools, parts, and instructions available to repair shops and consumers alike.
+Legislation like the Right To Repair Act would ensure that companies like Apple would have to make those repair tools, parts, and instructions available to repair shops and consumers alike.

 Apple isn’t alone in these practices, Samsung, Microsoft, and more are all guilty of creating devices that resist repairs.

-For example, the “Eyeglass Rule” upheld by the Federal Trade Commission (FTC), states:
+Another example is the “Eyeglass Rule” upheld by the Federal Trade Commission (FTC):

 The Eyeglass Rule requires that optometrists and ophthalmologists provide patients with a copy of their prescription after the completion of an eye examination without extra cost.
 In addition, the Rule prohibits optometrists and ophthalmologists from conditioning the availability of an examination on a requirement that patients agree to purchase any ophthalmic goods.

 Need A Repair?
 We’re Here To Help